 The practice used patient surveys and verbal comments to obtain staff and patients' views about the service.
-There was a comments and suggestions book in the patients waiting area.
-Patients were encouraged to complete the NHS Friends and Family Test (FFT).
-This is a national programme to allow patients to provide feedback on NHS services they have used.

-We reviewed the results of these surveys from the previous four months and these showed that the majority of patients who participated were either 'extremely likely' or 'likely' to recommend the dental practice to their family and friends.
+There was a comments and suggestions box and forms in the patients waiting area.
+We reviewed the results of these surveys and these showed that the majority of patients who participated were either very satisfied with the dental treatments and the service they received.
 The results from the patient surveys were analysed and shared with staff to help improve patient's experience.